TAJJ1/landing-page/README.md

 # landing-page
-this is just a landing page using htm lcss only
+this is just a landing page using html css only